-On February 2009 the Company received the first loan and according to the loan agreement issued 234,814 ordinary shares to the bank.
-Subsequently, the Company has estimated the fair value of the first loan, the second loan, the credit line and the 234,814 ordinary shares issued to the bank using the following assumptions:
+On February 2009 InspireMD Ltd. received the First Loan and according to the loan agreement issued 234,814 ordinary shares to the bank.
+Subsequently, InspireMD Ltd.has estimated the fair value of the First Loan, the Second Loan, the credit line and the 234,814 ordinary shares issued to the bank using the following assumptions:

-- 1. Capitalization rate of 25.13% per year calculated by using Altman-Z score model. - 2.
+- 1. Discount rate of 25.13% per year calculated by using Altman-Z score model - 2.
 Probability of realizing the second loan 40% - 3.
 Probability of realizing the credit line 80%